The History Of Alcoholics Anonymous

 The Philosophy Of Alcoholics Anonymous

-Alcoholics Anonymous’ core philosophy is based around admitting that one is “powerless” over one’s addiction, calling on a higher power to help in the quest for sobriety and self-actualization, and seeking to “make direct amends” to all those one has hurt due to addiction.
+Alcoholics Anonymous’ core philosophy is based around admitting that one is “powerless” over one’s addiction, calling on a higher power to help in the quest for sobriety, self-actualization, and seeking to “make direct amends” to all those one has hurt due to addiction.
 These principles are expressed in the 12 Steps, which are often read aloud during meetings.

 Meetings themselves are a central component of AA’s recovery philosophy.
-The only barrier to entry is a desire to stop drinking – if one meets this description, one can join an AA meeting (for free) even if one is still using alcohol.
+The only requirement for entry is a desire to stop drinking – if one meets this description, one can join an AA meeting (for free) even if one is still using alcohol.
 Note that individuals may be asked to leave an AA meeting if they are drunken to the point of distraction and disruptiveness, but that those same individuals will also usually be welcomed back upon sobering up and/or collecting themselves.

 Does Alcoholics Anonymous Work?

-One study conducted at the Stanford School Of Medicine declared Alcoholics Anonymous “the most effective path to abstinence,” and hailed the program as being even more effective than psychotherapy when it came to treating alcohol addiction.
+One study conducted at the Stanford School of Medicine declared Alcoholics Anonymous “the most effective path to abstinence,” and hailed the program as being even more effective than psychotherapy when it came to treating alcohol addiction.
 Another study, which examined individuals who struggled with moderating their alcohol consumption over the course of several years, found that subjects who regularly attended AA meetings maintained their sobriety at nearly twice the rate of those who did not attend AA.

 Criticisms Of AA

 Though some could rightfully consider Alcoholics Anonymous an historic institution that has worked for many people, the program is not without its criticisms.
 Some may be skeptical of AA’s more spiritually minded principles.
 For example, while the program claims to be non-religious, it does involve fostering a belief in or a reliance on a “higher power” through the 12 Steps.
 This could alienate nonbelievers or the empirically minded who may not believe in such a power, even when allowed a rather open-ended definition.
+That being said, the Big Book of AA addresses and embraces agnostics.

 Additionally, some women participants in AA have reported that meetings can sometimes be a predatory environment, and that there’s a danger to young and vulnerable group members who may be preyed upon by older and more influential group members.
-It’s worth noting that AA offers women-only groups, however, which may help alleviate the concerns of a prospective group member concerned about harassment and toxicity.
+It’s worth noting that AA offers women-only groups, which may help alleviate the concerns of a prospective group member concerned about harassment and toxicity.

 Finally, some say it’s simply impossible to determine whether AA really is effective or not scientifically.
 Researchers without alcohol addiction problems are not allowed into AA meetings, and many studies into the efficacy of AA can be flawed with selection biases or the lack of a control group.
 Fortunately, AA is not the only game in town, meaning individuals who share the above concerns still have a wide variety of options when it comes to recovering from alcohol addiction.